Olga Edwardes

-Olga Florence Edwardes Davenport (20 May 1915 – 23 July 2008) was a South African-born British actress and artist.
+Olga Edwardes (born Olga Florence Solomon; 20 May 1915 – 23 July 2008) was an English actress.

 Personal life

-Her father was Joseph Michael Solomon (1883–1920), an architect partner of Herbert Baker, but he committed suicide in 1920 at the age of 33, in Cape Town.
+Edwardes father was Joseph Michael Solomon, an architect of Herbert Baker, but he committed suicide in 1920 at the age of 33 in Cape Town.

-Her mother was Jean Elizabeth Emily Cox née Hamilton (1885–1946), a South African actress, who was a divorcée (at least twice) when she married Solomon in 1914 in Cape Town.
-They also had a son, Paul Lionel Joseph (1918–1987).
+Her mother was Jean Cox, a South African actress who was a divorcée when she married Solomon in 1914 in Cape Town.
+Olga had a brother named Paul.

-Her mother married again in Cape Town in 1922 to Hugh Edwards (1887-?), a company secretary, who thus became the stepfather of Olga and Paul.
+Her mother married again in Cape Town in 1922 to Hugh Edwards, a company secretary, who became Olga and Paul's stepfather.

-Olga Edwardes married P/O Anthony Max Baerlein in 1941, but he was killed in action later the same year.
+Olga married P/O Anthony Max Baerlein in 1941; he was killed in action later the same year.

-In 1946, she married her second husband Nicholas Davenport, an economist and journalist who was more than twenty years her senior.
-He died in 1979; she died in Elstree in 2008.
+In 1946, she married her second husband Nicholas Davenport. an economist and journalist who was more than twenty years her senior.
+He died in 1979; she died in Elstree, England, in 2008.

-Years 1930–1956

-Olga Edwards, or maybe Olga Solomon, first exhibited paintings in Cape Town at aged about 15.
-A year later, she came to England with her mother and her brother, where she wanted to study painting, acting and ballet, and danced in the corps de ballet in a company of Anton Dolin.

-Edwardes appeared in several films and plays from the mid-1930s into the mid-1950s.